 11. Tavern on the Green

 A restaurant since 1934 (and a sheep fold for the 700 sheep that grazed in Central Park’s Sheep Meadow before that), Tavern on the Green is an NYC landmark restaurant serving upscale cuisine and classic cocktails.
-While we did not include a meal there on our trip to New York City on a budget, we did take a quick peek inside.
+While we did not include a meal there on our trip to New York City on a budget, we do recommend at least stopping to take a look (especially during Christmas in NYC!).

 12. Central Park Carousel